Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Simulation results

 \subsection{The plaquette phase (\texorpdfstring{$\boldsymbol{\VtC<V/t<1}$}{V/t\_C < V/t < 1})}

-The plaquette phase is certainly more complex to describe than the star phase.
-The features of the ground state in this phase are to some extent captured by the ``ideal'' resonating plaquette state, a simple product state such that all plaquettes of one of the three sublattices, say $A$, are in a benzene-type resonance state such that
+The plaquette phase is more complex to describe than the star phase.
+The features of the ground state in this phase are to some extent captured by the ``ideal'' resonating plaquette state, a simple product state in which all plaquettes of one of the three sublattices, say $A$, are in a benzene-like resonating state such that

-This would in principle lead to a three-fold degeneracy (the resonating 3-plaquettes could just as well be located on sublattices $B$ or $C$).
 In contrast to the star phase case, the ideal plaquette state is not an exact ground state for any $V/t$.
-The actual ground states can be viewed as the ideal plaquette state, dressed by a variable amount of flip excitations in the other two plaquette sublattices.
-For convenience, we use the Ising-spin notation.
-In this representation, the ideal plaquette state $\ket{\psi_\Plaq}$ can be denoted as
+But the actual ground states are adiabatically connected to the ideal plaquette state.
+In the Ising-spin representation, the ideal plaquette state $\ket{\psi_\Plaq}$ reads